deshwalmahesh/NSE-Stock-Scanner/README.md

 _______________________________________________________________________________________________________________________________
 **[Intra-Day Trading](https://groww.in/p/intraday-trading/#:~:text=Intraday%20trading%20is%20the%20process,earn%20profits%20from%20stock%20trading.)**:
+1. Live Market Mood such as TICK, TRIN, No of stocks trading currently at 52 Week High or Low
-1. Stock Selection for `Open == Low / High` at whole number (`x.00`) strategy.
+2. Stock Selection for `Open == Low / High` at whole number (`x.00`) strategy.
+3. Probability based stock: Sorted Top`K` stocks based on probability which can give you atleast `x%` return either on Long or Short side.
+Based on `N` days data of your choice.
-2. Narrow Range Strategy where the most recent day candle has the lowest range from the previous `N` ( default 7) days days candle, so the next day is most likely to breakout in either side.
+4. Narrow Range Strategy where the most recent day candle has the lowest range from the previous `N` ( default 7) days days candle, so the next day is most likely to breakout in either side.
-3. Marlet Mood and Sentiment analysis: % change of every Sector / Indices in Live Market.
+5. Marlet Mood and Sentiment analysis: % change of every Sector / Indices in Live Market.
 Gives you a mood of overall market right now based on which sector is performing with which mood live.
 Opens the top performing stocks from each sector

 _____________________________________________________________________________
 **Coming Next**: